Walter Cronkite: Kennedy's assassination

 Cronkite then recapped the events as they had happened: that the President and Governor Connally had been shot and were in the emergency room at Parkland Hospital, and no one knew their condition as yet.
 CBS then decided to return to ATWT, which was now midway through its second segment.

 The cast had continued to perform live while Cronkite's bulletins broke into the broadcast, unaware of the unfolding events in Dallas.
 ATWT then took another scheduled commercial break.
-The segment before the break would be the last anyone would see of any network's programming until Tuesday, November 26.
+The segment before the break would be the last scheduled network programming until Tuesday, November 26.
 During the commercial, the bumper slide interrupted the proceedings again and Cronkite updated the viewers on the situation in Dallas.
-This bulletin went into more detail than the other two, revealing that Kennedy had been shot in the head, Connally in the chest.
+This bulletin went into more detail than the other two, revealing that Kennedy had been shot in the head and Connally in the chest.
 Cronkite remained on the air for the next ten minutes, continuing to read bulletins as they were handed to him, and recapping the events as they were known.
 He also related a report given to reporters by Texas Congressman Albert Thomas that the President and Governor were still alive, the first indication of their condition.
-At 2:00 pm EST, with the top of the hour station break looming, Cronkite told the audience that there would be a brief pause so that all of CBS' affiliates, including those in the Mountain and Pacific time zones which were not on the same schedule, could join the network.
+At 2:00 pm EST, with the top of the hour station break approaching, Cronkite told the audience that there would be a brief pause so that all of CBS' affiliates, including those in the Mountain and Pacific time zones which were not on the same schedule, could join the network.
 He then left the radio booth and went to the anchor desk in the newsroom.

 Within twenty seconds of the announcement, every CBS affiliate except Dallas's KRLD (which was providing local coverage) was airing the network's feed.
-The camera was finally operational by this time and enabled the audience to see Cronkite, who was clad in shirt and tie but without his suit coat, given the urgent nature of the story.
-Cronkite reminded the audience, again, of the attempt made on the life of the President and tossed to KRLD news director Eddie Barker at the Dallas Trade Mart, where Kennedy was supposed to be making a speech before he was shot.
+The camera was finally operational by this time and enabled the audience to see Cronkite, who was wearing a suit and tie but not his suit coat, given the urgent nature of the story.
+Cronkite reminded the audience of the assassination attempt and handed to KRLD news director Eddie Barker at the Dallas Trade Mart, where Kennedy was supposed to be making a speech before he was shot.
 Barker relayed information that Kennedy's condition was extremely critical.
-Then, after a prayer for Kennedy, Barker quoted an unofficial report that the President was dead but stressed it was not confirmed.
+Then, after a prayer for Kennedy, Barker quoted an unofficial report that the president was dead but stressed it was not confirmed.